cecexia/learniing/README.md

 # Learning

-learning how to use GitHub
+Learning how to use GitHub
+Test update